This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 A VOICE for WILD HORSES

-Speaking at engagements such as EarthX, workshops, high schools, art openings and galas, movie premieres, private collector dinners and more.
+Speaking at engagements such as the renowned EarthX, private workshops, engaging high school students, art openings and galas, movie premieres, private collector dinners and so much more.

 She has traveled to numerous and often times isolated locations documenting in an artful form, the life of the American wild horse.
 A life that is woven into the very fabric of our land.

-Kimerlee believes in the art of visual storytelling.
-If raising awareness, hosting an art opening or event to share and expose the issues these icons face inspires you, please contact us at:
+Kimerlee believes in the art of visual storytelling, and through this medium she has inspired many.
+If her endevavors resonate with your passions, and raising awareness feels profound to you, we invite you to reach out and hosting an art opening or event to share and expose the issues these icons face.
+Please contact us at:

 info@kimerleecuryl.com